onidivo/actor-trulia-scraper/README.md

-**This repository is for reporting issues and leaving feedback only**
+**This repository is for reporting issues and leaving feedback only.
+You can report issues [here](https://github.com/onidivo/actor-trulia-scraper/issues) and leave your feedback [here](https://github.com/onidivo/actor-trulia-scraper/discussions).**